sizzlebop/CLIche/docs/SCRAPE_COMMAND_README.md

 ## Generate Command

-The `generate` command creates structured documents from previously scraped content, organizing information into a cohesive document with proper sections and formatting.
+The `generate` command creates well-structured documents from previously scraped content.
+It uses an LLM to organize and format the data into a coherent document, optionally enhancing it with images.

 ### Usage